milvus-io/milvus-docs/site/en/about/overview.md

 - **IVF_SQ8**: IVF_SQ8 is a quantization-based index and is best suited for scenarios that seek a significant reduction on disk, CPU, and GPU memory consumption as these resources are very limited.
 - **IVF_PQ**: IVF_PQ is a quantization-based index and is best suited for scenarios that seek high query speed even at the cost of accuracy.
 - **HNSW**: HNSW is a graph-based index and is best suited for scenarios that have a high demand for search efficiency.
-- **ANNOY**: ANNOY is a tree-based index and is best suited for scenarios that seeks a high recall rate.
+- **ANNOY**: ANNOY is a tree-based index and is best suited for scenarios that seek a high recall rate.

 See [Vector Index](index.md) for more details.